N8-HPC/cloud-case-studies/leeds/training_clusters_with_alces/README.md

 ## Using Alces flight to create a temporary HPC cluster for an MPI training course
-We used the free version of Alces Flight along with customisation scripts and Amazon spot pricing to create a temporary cluster with up to 128 cores to support an MPI training course.
+We used the free version of Alces Flight (Which only usually supports one user) along with customisation scripts and Amazon spot pricing to create a temporary cluster with up to 128 cores to support an MPI training course with 30 attendees.

 Total HPC costs for the 2 days was around $40 and the cluster performed perfectly.